Adjunct Associate Professor, Northwestern University (Joint Graduate Program in Plant Biology and Conservation)

 Kramer, A.T., J.L.
 Ison, M.V.
 Ashley, and H.F.
 Howe.
 2008.
 The paradox of forest fragmentation genetics.
 Conservation Biology 22(4):878-885.

-Botanic Gardens Conservation International maintains information on plant conservation and education around the world, highlighting the important work of botanic gardens and partners in achieving the Global Strategy for Plant Conservation.
-My work with BGCI in the United States includes projects on botanical capacity in the United States, a North American assessment of ex situ collections, and developing conservation interpretation materials for public gardens.
+Botanic Gardens Conservation International Botanic Gardens Conservation International maintains information on plant conservation and education around the world, highlighting the important work of botanic gardens and partners in achieving the Global Strategy for Plant Conservation.
+From 2008 - 2013 I was Executive Director of BGCI in the United States and helped develop numerous projects in support of the Global Strategy for Plant Conservation, including ex situ conservation of exceptional species, botanical capacity in the United States, a North American assessment of ex situ collections, and developing conservation interpretation materials for public gardens.

 Seeds of Success The national Seeds of Success program, established in 2001 by the Bureau of Land Management and the Royal Botanic Gardens Kew Millennium Seed Bank, is working to collect, conserve, and develop native plant materials for stabilizing, rehabilitating and restoring lands in the United States.
 Many botanic gardens, including the Chicago Botanic Garden, are partners on this nationwide project.
 I learned a lot about the power of partnership from this program, and am proud that my research helps inform its work.

-National Collection of Endangered Plants
+Center for Plant Conservation's National Collection of Endangered Plants

 As an endangered plant specialist, I managed a two-year, collaborative project (funded by the Institute of Museum and Library Services, or IMLS) to create CPC's National Collection of Endangered Plants website.
 This site outlines what the network of CPC-member botanic gardens are doing to help conserve more than 575 threatened and endangered plants in the United States, and details each species' current status, as well as management and research needs.
 This project was completed in December 2002, and the site is now hosted and continually updated on the Center for Plant Conservation's website.
 This project allowed me to interact with the wonderful network of researchers at botanic gardens around the country who are working to conserve the nation's imperiled plants, and also showed me the significant need for more research to help guide management decisions for these rarest of plants.
 This experience strongly influenced my decision to pursue my Ph.D. and conduct research with real on-the-ground applications.